pichim/PES_Board/docs/markdown/tips.md

 This stage holds significant importance, particularly in group collaboration, as it encourages the exchange and mutual influence of initial ideas.
 No specific tools are needed; simply grab a blank sheet or use a whiteboard.
 Express your ideas visually or verbally in paragraphs.
 For projects centered on mechatronic systems, consider essential elements like:
 - <b>Think about the main purpose</b> - Define the device's purpose, functionalities, and prioritize factors such as speed or accuracy.
 These considerations guide the direction for formulating specific solutions in the project.
-- <b>Think about pitfalls</b> - In the early stages, identifying pitfalls might be challenging, but using your imagination allows you to to at least partially eliminate potential paths that may pose challenges or setbacks.
-Even though pitfalls are inevitable, early identification at least of some of these is crutial.
+- <b>Think about pitfalls</b> - In the early stages, identifying pitfalls might be challenging, but using your imagination allows you to at least partially eliminate potential paths that may pose challenges or setbacks.
+Even though pitfalls are inevitable, early identification of at least some of these is crucial.

 <p align="center">
     <img src="../images/sensors_actuators.png" alt="Sensors and Actuators" width="600"/> </br>